Smithsonian/RxLab-Instruments/README.md

 SCPI Lab Instruments
 ====================

-Communicate with various instruments in the receiver lab over Ethernet with SCPI commands.
+Control instruments in the receiver lab over Ethernet using SCPI commands

 Installation
 ------------